CIBC-Internal/python/Doc/library/unittest.rst

       If given, *logger* should be a :class:`logging.Logger` object or a :class:`str` giving the name of a logger.
-The default is the root logger, which will catch all messages.
+The default is the root logger, which will catch all messages that were not blocked by a non-propagating descendent logger.

-      If given, *level* should be either a numeric logging level or its string equivalent (for example either ``"ERROR"`` or :attr:`logging.ERROR`).
-The default is :attr:`logging.INFO`.
+      If given, *level* should be either a numeric logging level or its string equivalent (for example either ``"ERROR"`` or :const:`logging.ERROR`).
+The default is :const:`logging.INFO`.

       The test passes if at least one message emitted inside the ``with`` block matches the *logger* and *level* conditions, otherwise it fails.